-A member of Canada’s National Women’s Team since 2007, Rebecca Johnston has competed at five IIHF Women’s World Championships as well as the Vancouver 2010 Olympic Winter Games, where she helped the host nation capture gold.
+A member of Canada’s National Women’s Team since 2007, Rebecca Johnston has competed at five IIHF Women’s World Championships as well as two Olympic Winter Games, helping Canada win gold at Vancouver 2010 and Sochi 2014.

 After not being selected to the final roster in 2007, Johnston made her world championship debut in 2008.
 In her five career appearances she has won four silver medals to go with the gold medal in 2012.
 At the 2011 World Championship she led the Canadian team in scoring with four goals and two assists and was one of Canada’s top three players as selected by the coaches.